centreon/centreon-archived/doc/upgrade/from_sources.rst

 The path for extra data for Centreon Web::

-  Where is your Centreon data informations directory default to [/usr/local/centreon/data]
+  Where is your Centreon data information directory default to [/usr/local/centreon/data]
   >